-The vacation rental fee is imposed on each guest staying at a vacation rental property at a rate of 4.5% of the rack rate charged, payable on the 15^{th} of the following month.
+The vacation rental fee is imposed on each guest staying at a vacation rental property at a rate of 4.5% of the rack rate charged, payable on the 15th of the following month.

-The cruise ship passenger fee payable to the Authority is an amount of \$16 per passenger where the ship's visit to Bermuda include any days between April 1 and October 31.
+The cruise ship passenger fee payable to the Authority is \$16 per passenger where the ship's visit to Bermuda includes any days between April 1 and October 31.

-11. EXPENSES BY OBJECT
+12. EXPENSES BY OBJECT